 - Old Market (Marché d’autrefois), 08:00 - 19:00 (Fri)

-Sainte-Marguerite Island stands as the largest island with an impressive biotope variety.
+Sainte-Marguerite Island stands as the area's largest island and features an impressive biotope variety.
 Rare species of migratory birds visit the clear waters and shoreline, where sea grass abounds.
 Take a walk along a government-developed botanical trail, or visit the promontory location of Fort Royal, home to the legendary Iron Mask.
-His story (among other historical and biological information) is recounted at the fort’s Museum of the Sea.
+Its story (among other historical and biological information) is recounted at the fort’s Museum of the Sea.

 On Saint-Honorat Island, Lérins Abbey has housed vineyard-tending Cistercian monks since the fifth century.
 It is one of the finest examples of feudal architecture in Provence.
 Visit for peaceful meditation, excellent wines and famed Lérina liqueur.